 1. Is it really true that courtesy is contagious?

-Considering others, especially random acts of kindness is not only contagious, but the givers benefit as well as the receivers.
+Considering others, especially in random acts of kindness is not only contagious, but the givers benefit as well as the receivers.

 A recent American study revealed that even after a month, employees who received small acts of consideration or kindness were happier than those who didn’t.
 The receivers were also paying forward.